 There is no network connection between the HiPKI RCA host and repository server.
 Therefore, the certificates and CARLs issued by the HiPKI RCA host cannot be transmitted directly to the repository server via network.
 When HiPKI RCA wants to publish the issued certificates and CARLs, HiPKI RCA personnel store the certificates and CARLs that need to be published on portable media and then copy the files to the repository server offline manually for publication.
-The information published by HiPKI RCA under Section 2.2 is primarily provided for inquiring for subordinate CAs, cross-certified CAs and relying parties, and thus is accessible for viewing and downloading.
-As a result, access control should be implemented when providing access to viewing to guarantee repository security and maintain accessibility and availability.
+The information published by HiPKI RCA as described in Section 2.2 is primarily provided for inquiring by subordinate CAs, cross-certified CAs and relying parties.
+HiPKI RCA implements access control where it provides only viewing access to prevent anyone from unauthorized writing operation which would put repository security in risk.